squid-cache/squid-cache.github.io/Squid-5.rst

  *  '''Major UI changes:'''
   * Happy Eyeballs: Use each fully resolved forwarding destination ASAP.
     - Removes SquidConf:dns_v4_first feature as a side effect.
+  * Reuse reserved Negotiate and NTLM helpers after an idle timeout.
+  * Support logformat %codes in error page templates.
+  * Support opening CONNECT tunnels through an HTTP cache peer.
+  * Change annotation behaviour when multiple same-name annotations are received. (see bug Bug:4912)
+    - Some reserved keys retain the old behaviour due to their usage (eg group= received from auth and external ACL helpers)

  * '''Minor UI changes:'''
   * Add SquidConf:auth_schemes to control schemes presence and order in 401s/407s.